WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 (7 minutes) The Designer's first step in design thinking is empathizing with the person who the design is for.
 The Designer should have a conversation with the Customer to get to know them and to ask about the Customer's needs and interests.
 The goal is to try to identify the customer's need, *not a specific solution*.
 The Designers who are going first should interview the customer and try to figure out the underlying need they'd like to satisfy.

 ***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***
+We described our problem as needing to drink enough water throughout the day and needing to make sure we have enough water, especially with our active lifestyle.
+The other group wanted to keep their dogs from running away from the home, either while they were there or when they were out.
+Since there were an odd number of groups, we also discussed with a third group that has a problem with knowing which needs their baby needs fulfilling when they cry.

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)